MaximNikolaevv/SoftwareUniversity-JS/README.md

 # SoftUni-JS-basics
-This is JS basics's exercises.
+This is JS basics's exercises - 2022 year.